Selenite-GEOS/advanced-interface/README.md

 # Selenite GEOS Graph Editor
 A graphical interface for advanced GEOS users.
-It serves the purpose of automating and simplifying the generation of GEOS input files.
+It serves the purpose of automating and simplifying the generation of GEOS input files, by programming visually with a node based interface.

 It is part of Selenite, a project to develop a suite of tools for using [GEOS](https://github.com/GEOS-DEV/GEOS).